first-stringer/accuweather-bigpanda-integration/README.md

          `}`

-1) Run "*node node accuweather-app.js accuweather-app-config.properties ./accuweather-app-all-location-keys.json*" to continuously request data from AccuWeather and publish it to an SQS queue.
+1) To continuously request data from AccuWeather and publish it to an SQS queue run:

+    `"node accuweather-app.js accuweather-app-config.properties ./accuweather-app-all-location-keys.json" `

-2) Run "*node bigpanda-app.js bigpanda-app-config.properties*" to continuously consume messages from the SQS queue, transform them into BigPanda alerts, and call the BigPanda alerts API.
+2) To continuously consume messages from the SQS queue, transform them into BigPanda alerts, and call the BigPanda alerts API run:

+   ` "node bigpanda-app.js bigpanda-app-config.properties"`

     If a message fails to be processed it will be place back on the SQS queue for a maximum of ten times at which point it will be moved to an SQS dead letter queue.

     **If no messages are published to the queue for more than one minute an email notification is sent via AWS Cloudwatch and an AWS SNS topic.**

-3) Run "*node bigpanda-app-failed-messages.js bigpanda-app-failed-messages-config.properties*" to continuously consume messages from the SQS dead letter queue, transform them into BigPanda alerts, and call the BigPanda alerts API.
+3) To continuously consume messages from the SQS dead letter queue, transform them into BigPanda alerts, and call the BigPanda alerts API run:

+    `"node bigpanda-app-failed-messages.js bigpanda-app-failed-messages-config.properties"`

     If a message fails to be processed it will be place back on the SQS queue for a maximum of ten times at which point it will be logged to the failed messages log file.

     **If a message is published to the dead letter queue an email notification is sent via AWS CloudWatch and an AWS SNS topic.**